 - Statistics shown on the console are also sensitive to local time, and thus may also show confusing/inaccurate data in the overlap period (going in to Winter time) or for the skipped period (going into Summer time).

 In general, it is recommended to avoid non-critical task design changes during the first overlap period (going in to Winter time) so as to prevent confusion about when the changes took place.

-In addition to Qlik Replicate, other components are also involved including:
+In addition to Qlik Compose for Data Warehouses, other components are also affected including: